microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 Click on Pins from the Project Resources list to open the configuration menu and pins grid view.
 Within the pins grid view, modify only the following pins:

-- **CLC4 -- CLC4 -- Output** Click PORTB pin 1, wait for the green box with lock inside to appear
+- **CLC4 -- CLC4 -- Output** Click PORTB pin 1.
+This pin should have a green box with a closed lock.
-- **CLC4 -- CLCIN0 -- Input** Click PORTC pin 7, wait for the green box with lock to disappear
+- **CLC4 -- CLCIN0 -- Input** Click PORTC pin 7.
+This pin should have an orange box with an open lock.
-- **CLC4 -- CLCIN3 -- Input** Click PORTB pin 7, wait for pin to be unlocked
+- **CLC4 -- CLCIN3 -- Input** Click PORTB pin 7.
+This pin should have a green box with a closed lock.
-- **CLC3 -- CLC3 -- Output** Click PORTB pin 3, wait for pin to be locked
+- **CLC3 -- CLC3 -- Output** Click PORTB pin 3.
+This pin should have a green box with a closed lock.
-- **CLC3 -- CLCIN2 -- Input** Click PORTB pin 4, wait for pin to be locked
+- **CLC3 -- CLCIN2 -- Input** Click PORTB pin 4.
+This pin should have a green box with a closed lock.
-- **CLC2 -- CLC2 -- Output** Click PORTC pin 3, wait for pin to be locked
+- **CLC2 -- CLC2 -- Output** Click PORTC pin 3.
+This pin should have a green box with a closed lock.
-- **CLC1 -- CLC1 -- Output** Click PORTA pin 2, wait for pin to be locked
+- **CLC1 -- CLC1 -- Output** Click PORTA pin 2.
+This pin should have a green box with a closed lock.
-- **CLC1 -- CLCIN0 -- Input** Click PORTC pin 7, wait for pin to be locked
+- **CLC1 -- CLCIN0 -- Input** Click PORTC pin 7.
+This pin should have a green box with a closed lock.
-- **NCO1 -- NCO1 -- Output** Click PORTA pin 5, wait for pin to be locked
+- **NCO1 -- NCO1 -- Output** Click PORTA pin 5.
+This pin should have a green box with a closed lock.

 Refer to the image below for an illustration of all of the pin configurations described above (highlighted by red boxes in Figure 14).